Lupin the Third: Copyright issues

 Monkey Punch did not ask permission to use the Arsène Lupin name, and at the time, Japan did not enforce trade copyrights.
 By the time Leblanc's estate launched legal action in Japan, the name was considered to have entered into common usage.
-However, this was not the case in North America and Europe, and several foreign releases of Lupin III media dropped the Lupin III title and the character himself was renamed to "Rupan" or "Wolf".
+However, this was not the case in North America and Europe and several foreign releases dropped the Lupin III title.
+The character himself was also renamed "Wolf" in the Streamline Pictures and Manga Entertainment English dubs and "Rupan" in the AnimEigo English dub.
 In France, the series was known as Edgar, Detective Cambrioleur (Edgar, Detective Burglar) with Lupin himself renamed "Edgar de la Cambriole" (Edgar of Burglary).
 Monkey Punch stated that using the same character design, behavior, and face would be illegal, but using a name alone is not illegal.
 In 2012, Leblanc's original Arsène Lupin entered the public domain in France due to 70 years passing since his death in 1941, and is in the public domain for any country that enforces the rule of the shorter term.